-- (1) Lease the written contract between the Oregon Department of Aviation and a Person (Lessee) specifying the terms and conditions under which an Person may occupy and operate from certain Airport facilities and/or property. - (2) Sublease the written agreement stating the terms and conditions under which a third party Person leases space from a Lessee for the purpose of providing aeronautical services at the Airport. - (3) Agreement the written agreement between the Oregon Department of Aviation and a Person specifying the terms and conditions under which the Person may conduct commercial aviation activities or access the airport property "through-the-fence.". - (4) Permit administrative approval issued by the Oregon Department of Aviation to a Person or company to conduct a commercial aeronautical activity, and provide such services, to based and transient aircraft, only from facilities and locations where such services are authorized. - (5) Person -any individual, firm, partnership, corporation, company, association, jointstock association, or body politic; and includes any trustee, receiver, assignee, or other similar representative thereof. - (6) Caretaker a Person under contract agreement with ODA to oversee, inspect, and maintain specific Airport facilities and operations. - (7) Through-the-fence commercial operation a commercial activity that is directly related to the use of the airport but is developed or located off airport sponsor-owned property beyond the sponsor's control.
+(1) Lease - the written contract between the Oregon Department of Aviation and an Person (Lessee) specifying the terms and conditions under which an Person may occupy and operate from certain Airport facilities and/or property.

+(2) Sublease - the written agreement stating the terms and conditions under which a third party Person leases space from a Lessee for the purpose of providing aeronautical services at the Airport.

+(3) Agreement - the written agreement between the Oregon Department of Aviation and an Person specifying the terms and conditions under which the Person may conduct commercial aviation activities or access the airport property "through-the-fence.".

+(4) Permit - administrative approval issued by the Oregon Department of Aviation to a person or company to conduct a commercial aeronautical activity, and provide such services, to based and transient aircraft, only from facilities and locations where such services are authorized.

+(5) Person -any individual, firm, partnership, corporation, company, association, jointstock association, or body politic; and includes any trustee, receiver, assignee, or other similar representative thereof.

+(6) Caretaker - a Person under contract agreement with ODA to oversee, inspect, and maintain specific Airport facilities and operations.

+(7) Through-the-fence commercial operation - a commercial activity that is directly related to the use of the airport but is developed or located off airport sponsor-owned property beyond the sponsor's control.
 It also includes services performed on the airport by individuals or companies which may or may not have a lease or permit from the sponsor to perform such services.

-Minimum Standards for Commercial Aeronautical Activities Oregon State-Owned Category IV Airports Oregon Department of Aviation 16